Useful online marketing tips to help your business now more than ever

-When you post words and phrases related to your location and industry with a hashtag at the beginning, people who search for those terms are more likely to see your posts.
+When you post words and phrases related to your location and specific type of work with a hashtag, those who search for those terms are more likely to see your posts.
 If they like what they see, they may choose to follow you or reach out to talk about doing business.

 To include hashtags, just add them in the caption area of your post.
 You can use up to 30, but research shows that 9-12 per post delivers the best results.
 To get more ideas, look at other accounts similar to your business and jot down hashtags that stand out to you.

 Pro tip: A combination of general and specific hashtags will likely work best.
-For example, “#cleaning” or “#weddingcake” are pretty broad.
+For example, “#accounting” is pretty broad.
 Also including hashtags related to your city or specialty will help better connect potential customers to your account.

 Follow other users and let your customers know you have arrived